murex/TCR/README.md

 In some situations (for instance on multi-component projects), it might be necessary to run build and test tools from a different directory than the one where source and test files are located.

-- The root directory can be specified when starting TCR using the `-w` (or `--work-dir`) command line option.
+- The work directory can be specified when starting TCR using the `-w` (or `--work-dir`) command line option.
 - When the work directory is not provided, TCR assumes that the current directory is the work directory.

 ### Configuration directory